 There are dozens of home loan programs out there, and each has its own requirements, benefits, and terms.
 Just as no two borrowers are exactly alike, no two loan programs are set up precisely the same way.One of the most common loan types is a conventional mortgage loan.

-A Conventional mortgage is a type of loan that is not guaranteed or insured by a government entity such as the Federal Housing Administration (FHA) or the Department of Veteran Affairs (VA).
+A conventional mortgage is a type of loan that is not guaranteed or insured by a government entity such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
 Conventional loans are made available through private lenders such as banks or mortgage companies, or by one of the two government-sponsored enterprises (GSEs) known informally as Fannie Mae and Freddie Mac.

 Conventional loan types include the following:

-- Conforming loans – Loans that conform to guidelines set forth by Fannie Mae and Freddie Mac.
+- Conforming: Loans that conform to guidelines set forth by Fannie Mae and Freddie Mac.

-- Non-conforming loans – Loans that do not follow GSE guidelines.
+- Non-conforming: Loans that do not follow GSE guidelines.

-- Portfolio loans – Loans held by mortgage companies and not sold off in the secondary market.
+- Portfolio: Loans held by mortgage companies and not sold off in the secondary market.

-- Down payments – Most Conventional loans require down payments between 5 percent and 20 percent; however, some allow for as little as 3 percent down.
+- Down payments: Most conventional loans require down payments between 5% and 20%; however, some allow for as little as 3% down.

-- Option for no mortgage insurance – If a borrower puts 20 percent down, or has at least 20 percent equity in the home, they are not required to purchase mortgage insurance.
+- Option for no mortgage insurance: If you put 20% down, or have at least 20% equity in your home, you are not required to purchase mortgage insurance.

-- No loan limit cap – Non-conforming loans have no lending limit.
+- No loan limit cap: Non-conforming loans often have no lending limit.

 So how do you know which type of loan is right for you?
-That’s where it helps to have a knowledgeable loan officer by your side.
-A good loan officer will listen to your needs, evaluate your specific situation, educate you on different loan products and help you select the right loan for you.
+That’s where it helps to have a knowledgeable Loan Officer by your side.
+A good Loan Officer will listen to your needs, evaluate your situation, educate you on different loan products and help you select the right loan for you.